martynasgustaitis/SmS/README.md

 •	Why it is most suitable: In scenarios where we may need to support different types of users with varying behaviors and characteristics, the Factory Method Pattern provides a flexible approach to object creation.
 This makes the system easily extendable and maintainable, allowing for new user types to be added with minimal changes to the existing codebase.

 OOP pilars
-Polymorphism
+*Polymorphism
 Polymorphism allows objects of different classes to be treated as objects of a common superclass.
 It is typically achieved through method overriding, where subclasses provide specific implementations of methods declared in their superclasses.
-In your code, polymorphism is exhibited by the update_info method.
+In my code, polymorphism is exhibited by the update_info method.
 Different user types (e.g., RegularUser) can implement their own version of this method.
+# Polymorphism snippet
 user = RegularUser("Alice", 1990, "Developer", "123456789")
 user.update_info(phone_number="987654321")

 *Abstraction
 Abstraction involves creating simple, easy-to-use interfaces for more complex underlying code.
 Abstract classes and methods provide a template for other classes to implement.
-Your User class is an abstract class, and the update_info method is an abstract method.This ensures that any subclass of User must implement the update_info method.
+User class is an abstract class, and the update_info method is an abstract method.This ensures that any subclass of User must implement the update_info method.
+# Abstraction snippet
 from abc import ABC, abstractmethod

 class User(ABC):